Steps for homeowners and tenants to recover from overland flooding

 Protection against flood damage can be added to most commercial insurance policies purchased by businesses, condo corporations and farms.
 Similarly, protection against flood damage is typically included in the comprehensive coverage option available under most auto insurance policies.

-Adding to the confusion for homeowners and tenants is the fact that seemingly similar home insurance coverages, like sewer backup protection, can differ by company.
+Adding to the confusion for homeowners and tenants is the fact that seemingly similar home insurance coverages, like water backup protection, can differ by company.
 For example, some policies exclude loss or damage caused directly and indirectly by flood.
-If your policy excludes damage caused indirectly by flood, then you may not be protected against sewer backup damage even if no flood waters entered your home.
+If your policy excludes damage caused indirectly by flood, then you may not be protected against water backup damage even if no flood waters entered your home.

 So, what should you do if you’ve suffered flood damage?